bb12346/bb12346.github.io/content/publication/2023ACMMM/index.md

 ---
-title: 'NightRain: Nighttime Video Deraining via Adaptive-Rain-Removal and Adaptive-Correction'
+title: 'Enhancing Visibility in Nighttime Haze Images Using Guided APSF and Gradient Adaptive Convolution'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here